sesamiapp/devportal/docs/sesami-flows/flows.md

 :::

-Using Sesami Flows you can trigger events for any touchpoints throughout the customers' booking journey.
+Using Sesami Flows, you can trigger events for any touchpoints throughout the customers' booking journey.

 ## Flow types